esparig/oscar/docs/usage.md

 ## Login

-OSCAR is exposed via a Kubernetes ingress and it is accessible via the Kubernetes master node IP.
-If you deployed it using EC3 you can find the credentials [here](deploy-ec3.md#default-service-endpoints).
+OSCAR is exposed via a Kubernetes ingress, and it is accessible via the Kubernetes master node IP.
+If you deployed it using EC3, you can find the credentials [here](deploy-ec3.md#default-service-endpoints).

 ![login](images/usage/usage-01.png)